bpanel-org/bpanel-docs/docs/plugin-started.md

 ```

 If you see an error in your build that says your plugin can't be found, try and `npm link` your plugin in the bpanel project again and make sure your plugin has built at least once.

+## A Note about Dependencies
+Since you will only be using your plugin in bPanel, you can assume a number of tools and packages will be
+available by default.
+This means there is no need to include them in your plugin's dependencies.
+The best thing to do (especially to make the linter happy) is to add them to your `peerDependencies` in `package.json`.
+`bpanel-cli create` will take care of the most important ones for you automatically, but
+if there are others you depend on, and/or you want to ensure a minimum version, make sure to update those manually.

+Important packages your plugin can expect to have access to include:

+- "@bpanel/bpanel-ui": "^0.0.7",
+- "@bpanel/bpanel-utils": "0.0.7",
+- "react": "^16.3.0",
+- "react-dom": "^16.0.0",
+- "react-redux": "^5.0.6",
+- "react-router-dom": "^4.2.2",
+- "redux": "^3.7.2",
+- "redux-thunk": "^2.2.0",
+- "seamless-immutable": "^7.1.2"

 ## Publishing your Plugin
 If you're using `bpanel-cli` to spec your plugin files, then this is as easy as `npm publish`.
 Just make sure you've got your npm registry credentials setup on your local machine (more [at npm](https://docs.npmjs.com/cli/publish)).
 Once published, other bPanel developers can install and import your plugin into their own app!